kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-12-ai-prisoners-dilemma.md

 ## The AI Ratchet

 Once you're on the AI path, it feels inevitable.
 GitHub Copilot arrived in my life, and suddenly I was writing maybe 70-80% of my code while AI handled boilerplate and common patterns.
 A year later, with VSCode and agent selection, I was down to 50-60% human contribution.
 Now I'm at around 30%.
 I know this sounds hard to believe!
+I still read and own every line, but I'm not the one typing most of it anymore.
 I wrote about [building a game with AI recently](/2025/06/04/building-game-with-ai/) where I barely wrote any code.
-I'm still valuable as an editor for AI, and my role in the relationship is changing from musician to conductor.
+My role is changing from musician to conductor.

 I can see a near future (perhaps 1-2 years away) where I'm not writing code in an editor at all, and rather managing teams of AI agents that implement what I describe.